rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **Output mode** - Debug view helps understand what the algorithms are doing.
 Especially handy when tuning ambient occlusion settings.

 Tips:

-	- Check if game provides depth buffer! if not turn of depth of field and ambient occlusion for better performance.
+- Check if game provides depth buffer!
+If not turn of depth of field, ambient occlusion and detect menus for better performance (they won't affect the image if left on by mistake).
+- If depth is always available during gameplay then enabling Detect menus and videos is recommended to make non-gamplay parts clearer.
 - If the game uses lots of dithering (i.e. ░▒▓ patterns), sharpen may exagerate it, so use less sharpenning. (e.g. Witcher 2's lighting & shadows.)
 - If you don't like an effect then reduce it or turn it off.
 Disabling effects improves performance, except sharpening, which is basically free if FXAA or depth of field is on.
 - If the game uses lots of semi-transparent effects like smoke or fog, and you get incorrect shadows/silluettes then you may need to tweak AO max distance.
 Alternatively, you could use the game's own slower SSAO option if it has one.
 This is a limitation of ReShade and similar tools, ambient occlusion should be drawn before transparent objects, but ReShade can only work with the output of the game and apply it afterwards.
 - You can mix and match with in-game options or other ReShade shaders, though you lose some the performance benefits of a combined shader.
 - Experiment!
 	* How much sharpen and depth of field is really a matter of personal taste.
 	* Don't be afraid to try lower AO quality levels if you want maximum performance.
 Even a little bit of AO can make the image look less flat.
 	* Be careful with ambient occlusion settings; what looks good in one scene may be too much in another.
 Try to test changes in different areas of the game with different fog and light levels.
 It looks cool at the maximum but is it realistic?
 Less can be more; even a tiny bit of AO makes everything look more three-dimensional.

 Advanced options
 ================

 You should not need to tweak these.

-**AO -> AO²** - Squares the amount ambient occlusion applied to each pixel.
-Looks more realistic, but the AO may become too subtle in some areas.
-At lower AO strength levels or if you have low-contrast screen you might want to turn it off.

 **AO shape modifier** - Ambient occlusion - weight against shading flat areas.
 Increase if you get deep shade in almost flat areas.
 Decrease if you get no-shade in concave areas areas that are shallow, but deep enough that they should be occluded.